diegowrhasta/linux-corner-docs/linux-corner/src/content/docs/settings/helix.md

 **_As of today,_** my settings are as follows:

 - [x] When in _insert mode_, by pressing `Ctrl + C` I can go back to _normal mode_.
-- [x] I set rulers so that I can visualize see if my line is going for too long.
+- [x] I set rulers so that I can see if my line is going for too long.